andyhansen/blog/_posts/2023/2023-05-27-understanding-connascence.md

 #### Mitigating

-You can reduce the impact of connascence of type in Ruby by using methods like “respond_to?” to confirm that the entity you are working with has the methods you need before you try and use them.
-It won’t prevent invalid variables from being given to a method, but it will make the usage of variables within the method clear to other variables.
+You can reduce the impact of connascence of type in dynamically typed languages like Ruby by using methods like `respond_to?`.
+Though it's not as strict as type checking, it makes it clear to the caller what methods the given variable is expected to have.

 Using structs instead of hashes is another way that you can add a bit of structure to your code, and make it easier for other developers to understand what they can expect when they are working with a variable.